embetrix/meta-ethereum/docs/qemu_tutorial.md

   "
 ```

-Inform BitBake that we want to build images for a QEMU MIPS 32 machine, that want to use Go v1.10 (to avoid compilation issues from 1.9) and that we want geth to be included in the image build.
+Inform BitBake that we want to build images for a QEMU MIPS 32 machine and that we want geth to be included in the image build.
 We do this by adding the following variables to the end of `conf/local.conf`
 ```
 ...
 MACHINE = "qemumips"

-GOVERSION = "1.10%"

 IMAGE_INSTALL_append = " geth openssh"
 ```